Yasamin-Nourijelyani/multimodal_robotics/README.md

 Note: inside each directory, there is a readme discussing the files and purpose of the files in that directory.

-Please see the video of our project here:
-[Insert video here]

 # Model Architecture: